-In his amazement & delight of the crowd, Owner Bob (RJ) Lee stood up on a chair in the middle of the dinning room to proclaimed that: “from this day forward, anyone who could eat the entire 72 oz dinner-in one hour– gets it for FREE.”
+In his amazement & delight of the crowd, Owner Bob (RJ) Lee stood up on a chair in the middle of the dining room to proclaim that: “from this day forward, anyone who could eat the entire 72 oz dinner-in one hour– gets it for FREE.”

-On that date in 1962 the legendary 72 oz Steak Challenge was born & to this date the contests stands strong.
+On that date in 1962, the legendary 72 oz Steak Challenge was born & to this date, the contests stand strong.

 The 72 oz Steak Rules

-Meal consists of: Shrimp Cocktail, Baked Potato, Salad, with Roll, Butter, and of course the 72 oz.
+The meal consists of Shrimp Cocktail, Baked Potato, Salad, with Roll, Butter, and of course the 72 oz.
 Steak

-- Entire meal must be completed in one hour.
+- The entire meal must be completed in one hour.
 If any of the meal is not consumed (swallowed)…YOU LOSE!

 Before the time starts, you will be allowed to cut into the steak, and take one bite.
 If the steak tastes good and is cooked to your satisfaction, we will start the time upon your acceptable approval.
 The time will not stop, and the contest is on, so make SURE before you say “yes.”